nicolaCirillo/ate-it/docs/subtask_a.md

 - **Micro F1 score** – evaluates precision and recall across all **sentences** in the dataset.
 - **Type F1 score** – evaluates precision and recall across **unique term types**, disregarding frequency.

+The code used for the evaluation is available in the [Evaluation Notebook](evaluation/subtask_a_evaluation.ipynb)

 ---
 ### Micro F1 score